modular/modular/KGEN/docs/index.md

 Parameter uses, on the other hand, are far more flexible.
 Parameters expressions may occur anywhere in an operation -- including in types of values referred to or returned by an operation.
-This allows parameterized types, allows an open and expressive set of operators that use parameters (e.g. to pass to invoked generators, to materialize as SSA values, to return from the function) etc.  There are no limitations on where they occur.
+This allows parameterized types, allows an open and expressive set of operators that use parameters (for example to pass to invoked generators, to materialize as SSA values, to return from the function) etc.  There are no limitations on where they occur.